Menu

 Our Team:

-In English this term, the children will be finishing off and re-editing their work from their climate activists project from last term.
-The children wrote climate leaflets, letters to their MP and Severn Trent Water to complain about river pollution and wrote a passionate speech to urge world leaders to reduce their carbon footprints.
-Our writing will be moderated on the 15th June 2023, so the children will be polishing up their re-editing skills, learning how to self-correct their spellings and choose exciting synonyms to up-level their vocabulary.
+Our writing will be either be moderated by the local authority or within school around mid-June, so the children will be polishing up their re-editing skills, learning how to self-correct their spellings and choosing exciting synonyms to up-level their vocabulary.
 This moderation process will give them their final writing levels for the end of Key Stage 2.

 Fun word searches, crosswords and more all based on Year 5 and 6 spelling words which you should know by the end of Year 6 (as well as the Year 3 and 4 of course)